Unitech/pm2/README.md

 pm2 is a process manager for Node apps with a builtin load-balancer.

+## pm2 related product incoming !

+pm2 will always stay open source and we gonna create a product around pm2, a dashboard to monitor everything !

+Here is the pitch/survey, people who fill the survey will get free license for this product ! : [pitch/survey](https://docs.google.com/forms/d/1FuCjIhrGg-ItxInq2nLreoe9GS-gZWJNkNWE0JJajw8/viewform)
+Here is the landing page on which you can subscribe to the newsletter : [newsletter](http://signup.pm2.io/)

+Thanks in advance and we hope that you like pm2 !

 ## Tech notes

 pm2 is perfect when you need to spread your stateless code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload it.